ECUdweber/thedanielweber/Angular2-Starter-Project.md

 ### Starter Application

 Let's get started with a minimal application.
-We will begin with an application that contains a single module whose sole job is to display some text.
+We will begin with an application that contains a single module whose only job is to display some text.

-We will begin by creating a new folder called "app"
+We will begin by creating a new folder called "app".
 ```
 mkdir app
 ```
-As mentioned above, our application will begin with a single module or **component** that will display some text to the screen.
+As mentioned above, our application will begin with a single module, or **component**, that will display some text to the screen.
 Let's learn how to create a component using TypeScript.

 Create a file called app.component.ts as shown below which will be the starting point of our app:
 ```